Lookyloo/PyLookyloo/README.md

 ## Usage

-* You can use the lookyloo command to enqueue an URL.
+* You can use the `lookyloo` command to enqueue a URL.

 ```bash
 usage: lookyloo [-h] [--url URL] --query QUERY